s-jdd/s-jdd/README.md

 Added the `Mon 21 Dec 2024`

-Last update on Thu Feb 06 2025
+Last update on Fri Feb 07 2025

-**329 day before 2026 ⏱** days before new years
+**328 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Gitbot ❤️
+🤖 This README.md is updated with horror, by Gitbot ❤️

 [Back to top](#top)